 Both web servers handle static and dynamic content.
 They just do it differently.
 And in some cases, this affects which performs better for specific tasks.

-Static vs Dynamic Content
+Static vs Dynamic Server

 Servers differ in the way that they handle dynamic content requests.
-To understand how Nginx and Apache to work, you must first understand dynamic vs static content.
+To understand how Nginx and Apache work, you must first understand dynamic vs static content.

 What Is a Static Web Server?